sinabaghal/sinabaghal.github.io/_pages/deepsmoothingv2.md

 \end{align*}
 $$

+We will use this characteristic function to price options in Bates model.
+To this end, we utilize FFTs.

 ### Fast Fourier Transform

 The option price calculation for the Bates model can be efficiently computed using an analytical formula that leverages FFT.
 Following [Carr and Madan, 1999], we apply a smoothing technique to be able to compute the FFT integral.
 Recall that the option value is given by